Usage Guide¶

 ]

-3. Ensure Template Loaders Include APP_DIRS
+3. Ensure Template Loaders Include APP_DIRS¶

-Make sure that your TEMPLATES
+Make sure that your TEMPLATES setting includes APP_DIRS set to True or includes the django.template.loaders.app_directories.Loader:

 # settings.py